What is coaching?

 Because coaching is solution-oriented, we're looking at how to get where you need to go instead of discovering why it is the way it is.
 In a coaching mindset, the past is what it is.
 If the hang up is too much of a barrier, then coaches may decide in that moment to refer to a therapist.

-#2: Life coaching is not consulting.
+#2: Coaching is not consulting.

 The second most common misconception is that coaches are the same as consultants.
-The idea here is that we hold all of the answers to your life and we are going to tell you, step-by-step, how to live your life.
+The idea here is that we hold all of the answers to your life and business and we are going to tell you, step-by-step, how to live your life.

-I often hear my friends joke with me that they need a life coach.
+I often hear my friends joke with me that they need a coach.
 Their basis is that I would dictate to them how to live and, therefore, they would live a better life.
 Now, for most of my friends, that's probably true.
 I probably should be telling them how to live because they're a bunch of dumpster fires.
 (KIDDING!
 Mostly!!)
 And hey, that's what friends are for.
 But in the coaching relationship, I wouldn't serve a client in that way.

 Whereas the consultant has the answers, opinions, and perspectives from which they believe are the best, the coach holds the stance that you, the client, are the one that has the answers.
 We follow the goals, ideals, and dreams of the client.